John the Conqueror: Plant information

-Cecil Adams has written that John the Conqueror root is the root of St. John's wort.
+Cecil Adams has erroneously written that John the Conqueror root is the root of St. John's wort.
 St. John's wort root is a thin and thread-like root while John the Conqueror root is a tuber.
 John the Conqueror root is carried by the user and the spell is cast by rubbing the root, which could not be done with a filamentous root.

 Other herbs related to the legend

 Other roots are linked to the same body of legends.

 Low John is the root of the trillium or wake-robin, Trillium grandiflorum.
 It is carried on the person for assistance in family matters.
 It is also known as Dixie John or Southern John and additionally is the basis for a hoodoo formula called Dixie Love Oil.

 "Chewing John" is galangal, Alpinia galanga, a member of the ginger family.
 This is chewed much as chewing tobacco is chewed, to sweeten the breath and to calm the stomach.
 It is said that if you spit the juice from chewing this root onto the floor of a courtroom before the judge enters, you will win your case.
 Other names for this root are Little John and Little John to Chew.
-It is called "Low John" in the Deep South.
+It is often confused with "Low John" or 'Dixie John'.